leomaurodesenv/c4bot/README.md

 # c4bot
-A connect four starter bot for the riddles.io platform
+A connect four starter bot for the https://www.riddles.io platform.